 Having an impressive resume is your ticket to get an interview.
 And an interview is your ticket to get the job.
 How you answer your client/hiring manager in the process lies in the success of getting hired.
 While you are preparing for the job interview, you might have many possible questions in mind.
-And, by preparing possible answers to these questions, you will have greater chances to nail the interview and land the job you’ve wanted.
+And, by preparing possible answers to these interview questions, you will have greater chances to nail the interview and land the job you’ve wanted.

 6 Important Interview Questions And How To Answer Them